 This is a method for estimating the abundance of deer.
 It is based on counts of faecal pellets along randomly placed transects.
 It involves counting deer pellets in small circles along a large number of short lines positioned randomly in the block.

 View the Protocol for estimating changes in the relative abundance of deer in New Zealand forests using the Faecal Pellet Index (PDF, 800K) which explains the methods further.

 Northland and Auckland deer sightings

-If you live in the Northland and Auckland regions and see a wild deer, call DOC’s infoline and let us know.
+If you spot wild deer in the Auckland regions, call DOC’s Warkworth office and let us know.